dperrymorrow/re-bars/docs/_partials/component.md

 ```

 ## Template:
 The template is the Handlebars template that will be rendered.
 What is defined as the return from your `data()` function will be the root scope of the template when rendering.

+## Helpers

-Any Handlebars helpers methods you define in `helpers` will be automatically added to the instance rendering the component, and be available for use.
+Any methods you define under Handlebars helpers methods you define in `helpers` will be automatically added to the instance rendering the component, and be available for use.
 ReBars includes several helpers as well.

 ## Name
 Each component must define a name.
-This is is the string you will use to render components using the [`{{component}}`](helpers.html#component) helper within your template.
+This is is the string you will use to render components using the [component](helpers.html#the-component-helper) helper within your template.

 ## Data
 The data for the component.
 Must be a function that retuns an Object.